Crash Time III

+Plot

+Semir Gerkhan and Ben Jäger end up infiltrating terrorist activity in the city and the Autobahn.
+This is due to a ex-military commander named Novakov who is planning an attack on an economic conference to kill the president.

 Gameplay

-The story is about Semir Gerkhan and Ben Jäger (the duo from the previous game, Burning Wheels) who are assigned to infiltrate terrorist activity in the city and the Autobahn.
-The vehicles are fictitious but resemble some famous cars.
-All cars have a generic C11 emblem (or the word Cobra) and a number plate starting with the initials SY, representing Synetic Games as the creator.
-Usually, the cars come in 3 types, and the third type of the vehicle is usually a tuned-up version.
-The game consists of more than 70 missions, an area of 32 square kilometres with more than 200 kilometres of city streets (based on Berlin) and Autobahn, 47 vehicles to choose from, Story Mode with a dense story atmosphere, a dynamic in-game GPS, and a typical ambience of the series, with explosive crashes and high-speed chases.

-Objectives

-Players not only have to complete tasks, but they have to do them as successfully as possible.
-The missions are rated up to five stars.
-The player loses a star if their tries, shots, tasks, or time does not stay within certain limits.
-Not only do the stars affect gameplay, but they also affect the player's overall rating; if they complete their missions without receiving any stars (or with a low quantity of stars), their rating will be affected negatively.
+In Crash Time III, the players not only have to complete tasks, but they have to do them as successfully as possible.
+All missions are rated up to five stars depending on whether the players are staying within certain limits, such as elapsed time or car damage.
+Not only do the stars affect gameplay, but they also affect the player's overall rating; completing the missions without receiving any stars or with a low amount of stars, the rating will be affected negatively.

-Suspects

 There are a few things the player can do with suspects when they drive up to them on patrol, but in the missions, the player has to do a specific task with the suspect.
-The suspect vehicles use the pathfinder system (a system in which an AI vehicle follows a randomised route) as well, so the path they use is not the same.
+The suspect vehicles use the pathfinder system as well, so the path they use is not the same.

+The missions come in different types: